najmiafiq/SENG_iproject_2/README.md

 ## How to Play

+### P1

-Use W, A, S, D to move your character
+- Use W, A, S, D to move your character
-Press Space to attack
+- Press Space to attack

+### P2

+- Use Arrow Keys to move your character
+- Press Alt to attack

 ## Set up

+Make sure you have latest npm

-Clone the repo and run index.html
+- Clone the repo
+- Type npx http-server in the repo directory

 ## TO-DO

-Add Online Multiplayer Function using socket.io
+- Add Online Multiplayer Function using socket.io
-Add Character Selection Page
+- Add Character Selection Page
-Do more moves instead of just one
+- Do more moves instead of just one